temporalio/documentation/docs-src/java/how-to-handle-an-update-in-a-workflow-in-java.md

 ---
 id: how-to-handle-an-update-in-a-workflow-in-java
-title: How to handle Updates in an Workflow in Java
+title: How to handle Updates in an Workflow
 sidebar_label: Handle Updates
 description: Use the @UpdateMethod annotation to handle Signals within the Workflow interface.
 tags: